Krish-Goyani/AudioAlly/README.md

-# SpeechGenie
+# AudioAlly

-**SpeechGenie** is an application that allows users to ask questions through their microphone and receive audio responses.
+**AudioAlly** is an application that allows users to ask questions through their microphone and receive audio responses.
 This project utilizes advanced speech processing models to seamlessly convert spoken questions into spoken answers.

 ## Features